 It’s the best marriage book I’ve ever read.

-I’d love to show you why; I’d also love to show you how I use it in my daily practice as a pastoral counselor.
+I’d love to show you why; I’d also love to show you how I use it with couples.

 I love this book so much that I turned the chapter headings into a roadmap of sorts, adding in other tools and resources.